itu-devops/lecture_notes/sessions/session_11/Slides.md

 ## Use More than One Security Mechanism

-- the example I gave you in the introduction: both firewall and application passwords
+- The example I gave you in the introduction: both firewall and application passwords

-- could based firewall but firewall also on every machine
+- Cloud based firewall but firewall also on every machine

 - 2FA